Art and Design

 2. Keep a Sketch Book

 Encourage your child to keep a sketch book where they can record their art.
-This could include pieces of art which they have produced such as sketches and painting or could be used the scrapbook ideas which inspire them.
+This could include pieces of art which they have produced such as sketches and painting or could be used to scrapbook ideas which inspire them.

 3. Celebrate your child's Art